 The Source Selection Panel can assess technical risk if there are problems.
 If you have questions during the solicitation stage, it is always better to inquire before bid submission or another deadline for questions and answers if provided by the contracting officer.

-- Failure to submit valid contractor letters of intent to hire could lead to violations of bid protest bait and switch laws.
+- Failure to submit valid contractor letters of intent to hire could lead to violations of bid protest laws.

 Bait and Switch – Material Misrepresentation in Government Bids